lhapaipai/symfony-vite-dev/docs/src/stimulus/reference.md

 Use the `./controllers/*_controller.js` string you want to best configure your import.

-If you don't use `import.meta.stimulusControllerIdentifier`, be careful because the name of your controllers will directly depend on the location of your file.
+If you don't use `import.meta.stimulusIdentifier`, be careful because the name of your controllers will directly depend on the location of your file.

 If your directory only contains controllers, you could very well specify `./controllers/*.js`.